myerzarif/booking_apiv1/README.md

-# Booking Platform Using Hotelbeds for booking engine, Stripe for payment, Google for authentication
+# Booking Platform using Hotelbeds for booking engine, Stripe for payment, Google for authentication

 --------------------------